TriLe1122/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+  let,var,const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function in JavaScript is similar to a procedure—a set of statements that performs a task or calculates a value
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->